Shopping and Facility Update

 Shopping Floor Mandatory Public Health Protocols

 - All Members, Staff and Vendors must wear a mask/face covering that covers their nose and mouth at all times inside the Coop.
-Masks with exhalation vents are no longer approved for use inside the Coop.
+Masks with exhalation vents are not permitted.
 A mask will be provided for you if you don’t have one.
-See the Park Slope Food Coop Face Covering Policy for full details.
+See the Park Slope Food Coop Face Covering Policy below for full details.

 - Members must sanitize their hands or the gloves they are wearing when entering the Coop and any time their hands get soiled while in the Coop.